 Skip links

-EU definitive VAT system lives?
+EU definitive VAT system laid to rest

 Grand plan gone quiet as ‘VAT in the Digital Age’ reforms progress